07 February 2026

 German postcard by Ross Verlag, no. 4786/2, 1929-1930.
 Photo: United Artists.

-Then she starred in Madame DuBarry (William Dieterle, 1934), but the film had the misfortune or being torn apart by the Hays office.
+Then she starred in Madame DuBarry (William Dieterle, 1934), but the film had the misfortune of being torn apart by the Hays Office.
 It was edited so much that it came out almost nothing like the original story.
 The audiences didn't like it, and neither did the people involved in the making of the film.
+As the 1930s progressed, her box office appeal began to wane.
+The heads of the studios preferred leading ladies like Joan Crawford and Norma Shearer, not Latina actresses.
+After making Journey into Fear (Norman Foster, 1942) with Orson Welles as producer, she moved back to Mexico

 In 1934, Del Río, along with other Mexican film stars of Hollywood like Ramón Novarro and Lupe Vélez, was accused of promoting Communism in California.
-This happened after the stars attended a special screening of the Sergei Eisenstein's film ¡Que viva México!
+This happened after the stars attended a special screening of Sergei Eisenstein's film ¡Que viva México!
 (Grigori Aleksandrov, Sergei M. Eisenstein, 1932).
 Twenty years later, this would have consequences for her career.
 In 1954, Del Río was slated to appear in the 20th Century Fox film Broken Lance (Edward Dmytryk, 1954).
 The US government denied her permission to work in the United States, accusing her of being sympathetic to international communism.
-So she stayed in Mexico making films and with the decline of the Mexican cinema she opted for work in theatre.
+So she stayed in Mexico making films, and with the decline of the Mexican cinema, she opted for work in theatre.

-In 1960 she returned to Hollywood and played opposite Elvis Presley in Flaming Star (Don Siegel, 1960).
-Elvis greeted her with flowers and said he knew exactly who she was and said it was an honour to work with her.
+In 1960, she returned to Hollywood and played opposite Elvis Presley in Flaming Star (Don Siegel, 1960).
+Elvis greeted her with flowers and said he knew exactly who she was, and said it was an honour to work with her.
 Dolores soon began to look at him as a son and was very affectionate with him.
-She also appeared in Cheyenne Autumn (John Ford, 1964) and in European films like La dama del alba/The Lady of the Dawn (Francisco Rovira Beleta, 1966) and C'era una volta/Cinderella: Italian Style (Francesco Rosi, 1967) with Sophia Loren.
+She also appeared in Cheyenne Autumn (John Ford, 1964) and in European films like La dama del alba / The Lady of the Dawn (Francisco Rovira Beleta, 1966) and C'era una volta / Cinderella: Italian Style (Francesco Rosi, 1967) with Sophia Loren.
 Her final film role was as a grandmother opposite Anthony Quinn in The Children of Sanchez (Hal Bartlett, 1978).

 Dolores del Río passed away in 1973 from liver disease in Newport Beach, California.
 Dolores Del Rio was married three times.
 Her first husband was Jaime Martinez del Río, the son of a wealthy Mexican family.
 She was only 16 years old when they met and was 18 years younger than him.
 Her second marriage was to MGM art director and production designer Cedric Gibbons from 1930 until 1940.
 Their divorce was caused by her affair with Orson Welles.
 The affair with Welles lasted two years and was very intense.
 He later called her the great love of his life.
 Her third and final marriage was to Lewis Riley, an American businessman.
-They married in 1959 and remained married until her death in 1983.
+They married in 1959 and remained married until she died in 1983.

 German postcard by Ross Verlag, no. 3660/3, 1928-1929 Photo: United Artists.